 Jump to:

-With just a few simple ingredients like pumpkin purée, pumpkin pie spice, maple syrup, plant-based milk, and chia seeds, this pumpkin pie chia pudding is creamy, cozy, and packed with fall flavor.
+With just a few simple ingredients like pumpkin purée, pumpkin pie spice, maple syrup, plant-based milk, and chia seeds, this chia pudding is creamy, cozy, and packed with fall flavor.

 Chia Seeds: The base of our chia pudding is of course, chia seeds!
 When soaked, they become gel-like in consistency.